 Ultimately both methods are possible and there is no strong argument favoring one over the other.

 NOTE: for the 2016 OIF/ONF SDN Transport API Demo, it was agreed to use websockets with two different TCP ports to support Notification Service, based on a survey of participants.

+UUID

+A UUID (Universally Unique Identifier) is generally used as a reference to global type objects during the interaction between client and server in a TAPI interface.
+The UUID is a 128-bit number with format defined in IETF RFC 4122 (ITU-T Rec.
+X.667 / ISO/IEC 9834-8).

+Context

+Context is shared knowledge that exists prior to the establishment of a TAPI interaction, including the set of Service EndPoints known to both client and server.
+As such, Context cannot be created or deleted through TAPI interaction.

 Versioning